Winthrop University Scholarships (2026–2027) | Automatic, Competitive & State Aid

 Does Winthrop superscore?
 Yes.
 Winthrop superscores both ACT and SAT, combining your highest section scores across test dates.

 Can these awards stack with state scholarships?
 Yes.
 SC residents can stack Winthrop merit with LIFE, Palmetto Fellows, or HOPE.
-Out-of-state students can combine merit with need-based aid but not with certain tuition waivers covering the same charges.
+Out-of-state students can combine merit with need-based aid but not with tuition waivers covering the same charges.

 🏆 Competitive Scholarships

 Scholarship Award Amount Eligibility Separate App?
 Renewable?
 Who Actually Wins?
+Deadline

-No university-level competitive merit scholarships are listed for 2025–2026.
+No university-level competitive merit scholarships are listed.

 Why is this table blank?
 Winthrop’s scholarship structure is centered on automatic merit awards and specialized cohort/identity programs.
 Those programs (such as Close Scholars or Eagle STEM) are covered in the Hidden Gems section.